- There are many different types of abuse (physical, verbal/emotional/mental, sexual, financial.

 - Swears at you, or uses mean language

-- Blames you for his or her problems, or tells you that it’s your fault that he or she hurt you
+- Blames you for their problems, or tells you that it’s your fault that they hurt you

 - Insults you or tries to embarrass you in front of other people